-The International Space Weather Camp (ISWC) is an opportunity for students from South Africa, Germany and the United States of America to learn about space weather, a relatively new and exciting field involving the study of the Sun and its influence on space and the Earth’s upper atmosphere as well as the impacts of solar events on space and ground based technological systems that modern society rely on daily.
+The International Space Weather Camp (ISWC) is an opportunity for students from South Africa, USA, Italy and Germany to learn about space weather, a relatively new and exciting field involving the study of the Sun and its influence on space and the Earth’s upper atmosphere as well as the impacts of solar events on space and ground based technological systems that modern society rely on daily.

-The ISWC will take place from 24 June to 22 July 2017.
-The Camp will be divided into two parts, with the first taking place at the University of Alabama in Huntsville (UAH), USA from 24 June - 08 July 2017 and the second at SANSA in Hermanus, SA from 09 – 22 July 2017.
+The ISWC will take place from 16 June to 13 July 2019.
+The Camp will be divided into two parts, with the first part taking place in Northern Germany at the German Aerospace Center (DLR) from 16 June – 29 June 2019 and the second part taking place in Hermanus, South Africa at the South African National Space Agency (SANSA) from 30 June - 13 July 2019.
+Eight students from each country (South Africa, Germany, and USA) will be selected to participate in this school.

 ISWC offers students a great platform to interact and engage with other students and researchers from around the world.
 During the ISWC, students will also get an opportunity to learn about other cultures as well as historic developments of space activities in SA, Germany and USA.

 The International Space Weather Camp is coming to South Africa for the third time since its inception in 2011.
 Initially the ISWC (formerly JSWSC, Joint Space Weather Summer Camp) was a partnership between DLR, University of Rostock and University of Alabama in Huntsville (UAHuntsville).
 The collaboration was extended in 2015 with SANSA joining DLR and University of Alabama Huntsville in participating and hosting in a trilateral arrangement.

 - be final year BSc/BEng/Honours or Masters Students in Physics, Mathematics, Computer Science or Electronics.

 - be South African citizens or permanent residents.